Learn more about our Advertising Disclosure

 Bringing a car with you?
 Use our car shipping calculator below to estimate how much it’ll cost to transport your vehicle to New Mexico.

-Out-of-state insurance is allowed in New Mexico if it meets the state’s minimums: $25,000 per person, $50,000 per accident for bodily injury, and $10,000 for property damage.
+Insurance from another state is allowed in New Mexico if it meets the state’s minimums: $25,000 per person, $50,000 per accident for bodily injury, and $10,000 for property damage.
 To comply, submit a signed Affidavit of Non-Use/Out-of-State insurance to the New Mexico Insurance Identification Database (IIDB).
-Make sure you submit the affidavit to ensure legal coverage.
+Ensure you have legal coverage by submitting this affidavit.

-To get your New Mexico driver’s license, go to MVD Express with the necessary documents.
-The driver’s license acts as a driving permit and an ID, so you need to verify your residency and identity.
-Bring your current out-of-state driver’s license, an ID number like your social security card, and two proofs of your New Mexico address.
+To obtain your New Mexico driver’s license, go to MVD Express with the necessary documents.
+A driver’s license is needed for both driving and identification, so you must verify your residency and identity.
+Bring your current out-of-state driver’s license, a form of ID like your social security card, and two pieces of proof of New Mexico address.

 FAQ

-Is it worth it to move to New Mexico?toggle
+Is it worth it to move to New Mexico?

 Moving to New Mexico is worth it if you’re interested in popular attractions the state has to offer, enjoy the local weather, and the cost of living fits your budget.
 You should spend some time weighing all the pros and cons to determine if New Mexico is a good fit for you and your lifestyle.

-How much money should I have to move to New Mexico?toggle
+How much money should I have to move to New Mexico?

 On the cost of living index, New Mexico has a score of 94.
 You can use the cost of living index, based on a 100-point scale, to determine a state’s relative affordability.
 This cost of living index uses 100 as the baseline, so states with a number under 100 are less expensive, and states scoring over 100 are more expensive.

-What salary do I need to live comfortably in New Mexico?toggle
+What salary do I need to live comfortably in New Mexico?

 The average income in NM is $58,722, and the an unemployment rate is 2.9.
 Home prices are $303,910, on average, and monthly rent is typically around $966.

-What is the downside of living in New Mexico?toggle
+What is the downside of living in New Mexico?

 Like any place, New Mexico has its drawbacks to consider before moving there.